Safe Driving Partner

-A mostly bright start to the day for this mornings early commute.
-Current temp is around 13*c so still feeling on the warmer side.
-Wind SSW around 7Mph. gusting to 18Mph Staying settled today!
-Today's high temperature, 19*c Drive safe with Bartletts IOW!
+A very bright start to the day for this mornings early commute.
+Current temp is around 15.8.*c so feeling warmer as of late.
+Wind South around 5Mph, gusting to 15Mph.
+Today's high temperature, 24*c Staying Settled!
+Drive safe with Bartletts IOW!

 Winter weather tips and advice from our Safe Driving Partner Bartletts Service & Recovery Station.